exfil0/MSSQLSEC/README.md

 ## Database Settings

-Examination of the individual database settings such as database compatibility levels, recovery model, Auto-Shrink and Auto-Grow settings, collation settings, and more.
-These parameters directly impact the database's operational efficiency, data integrity, and recovery capabilities.
+The database settings review focuses on analyzing individual database settings that directly impact the operational efficiency, data integrity, and recovery capabilities of each database.
+This includes examining parameters such as database compatibility levels, recovery models, Auto-Shrink and Auto-Grow settings, collation settings, and more.

 Note: Replace 'YourDatabase' with the actual database name.

-To check database-level settings:
+### Database Files

+- Retrieve information about the database files, including file names, file sizes, growth settings, and file locations.
 ```
+SELECT *
-SELECT * FROM YourDatabase.sys.database_files;
+FROM YourDatabase.sys.database_files;
 ```

+### Database-Level Settings

-To check database compatibility level, recovery model, and other settings:
+- Retrieve and review the database-level settings for a specific database, including compatibility level, recovery model, auto-shrink and auto-grow settings, collation settings, and other relevant parameters.
 ```
+SELECT *
+FROM sys.databases
-SELECT * FROM sys.databases WHERE name = 'YourDatabase';
+WHERE name = 'YourDatabase';
 ```

+### Compatibility Level

+Verify the compatibility level of the database to ensure it aligns with the version of SQL Server being used.
+The compatibility level influences the query optimization and behavior of certain features.

+### Recovery Model

+Verify the recovery model set for the database, such as Full, Simple, or Bulk-Logged.
+Review the recovery model to ensure it matches the business requirements for data recoverability and point-in-time restores.

+### Auto-Shrink and Auto-Grow Settings

+Evaluate the auto-shrink and auto-grow settings of the database.
+Auto-shrink can impact performance by causing excessive fragmentation, while auto-grow should be configured appropriately to accommodate data growth without causing performance issues.

+### Collation Settings

+Verify the collation settings for the database.
+Collation determines the sorting rules and character encoding for the data stored in the database.
+Ensure the collation settings align with the requirements of your application and data.

 ## Security Configuration